Sensing the Chinese Diaspora: How Mobile Apps Can Provide Insights into Global Migration Flows: Related Work

-The above survey methodologies are ``active'' where the respondents must actively participate in the survey.
-However, more recently, there has been interest in developing ``passive'' Internet-based methodologies which can provide contextually-rich data more readily and more broadly than the traditional active methodologies.
-Recent research includes the use of geo-located Web data (such as using IP-geolocated data)~\cite{zagheni2012you,weber2013studying}, geo-tagged Twitter tweets~\cite{zagheni2014inferring,hawelka2014geo}, professional network LinkedIn data~\cite{rodriguez2014migration}, and the voice and video call service Skype~\cite{kikas2015explaining} to study international migration and understand the relation between social demographics and human mobility, although some studies are taken indirectly~\cite{abel2014quantifying}.
-These new data sources allow researchers to quantitatively test past assertions made by social scientists.

 Specifically, Zagheni and Weber~\cite{zagheni2012you} and State \textit{et al.}~\cite{weber2013studying} estimated international migration rates using IP-geolocated data of millions of anonymized Yahoo users' logins.
-They also gathered publicly available migration flow data from European national statistical agencies and international statistics on Internet penetration rates from the UNECE Statistical Database.
-IP addresses from repeated logins to a website, in terms of the frequency and extent of logins, have been used to track the changes in residence and evaluate trends in international migration flows.
 One drawback of this approach is that it does not allow for a fine-grained geographic analysis as IP addresses have low granularity within a country: they cover large regions sometimes entire countries and are not correct all the time.
 Zagheni \textit{et al.}~\cite{zagheni2014inferring} and Hawelka \textit{et al.}~\cite{hawelka2014geo} have used geo-located Twitter tweet data to estimate international migration rates and trends.
-They proposed a difference-in-differences approach to estimate mobility rates by monitoring users tweets from different countries, before and after a potential relocation.
-They showed that estimates of international mobility rates are consistent with statistics about tourism~\cite{hawelka2014geo}.
 Although geolocated Twitter data can provide geographical information and the scope is global, these geo-located tweets only represent a tiny fraction of the Twitter tweets, and their estimates of geographic coordinates can also be manually edited by users, which inevitably causes errors.
+Most recently, Messias \textit{et al.}~\cite{messias2016migration} used ``places lived'' from Google+ profiles, crawled in 2012, to study migration clusters of country triads rather than country-to-country migration flows.
+Google+ data does not provide the chronological order where people have lived, and Google+ has almost zero usage rates in many countries.